 – organize its evaluation.

-The transversal themes of the laboratory are the result of the scientific reflections of the members of the laboratory based on their current work, the international exchanges already engaged, the analyses of various and varied prospective studies…, but also the feelings and/or desires of each other.
-And finally, the five transversal themes proposed by the laboratory are perfectly in line with the regional, national and European strategy for the coming decades.
-These transversal themes make it possible to cultivate interdisciplinarity and to contribute to certain societal challenges.
+The transversal themes of the lab are the result of the scientific reflections of the staff members based on their current work, the international exchanges already engaged, the analyses of various and varied prospective studies…, but also the feelings and/or desires of each other.
+And finally, the five transversal themes proposed by the lab are perfectly in line with the regional, national and European strategy for the coming decades.
+These transversal themes make it possible to cultivate inter-disciplinarity and to contribute to certain societal challenges.

-Beyond the projects of excellence that are conducted, it is particularly at the intersection of the poles and transversal themes that the laboratory’s strengths and originality are displayed.
+Beyond the projects of excellence that are conducted, it is particularly at the intersection of the poles and transversal themes that the lab’s strengths and originality are displayed.